-The cane corso is a large-boned and muscular working dog with a noble and confident disposition.
+The cane corso (pronounced "KAH-Nay KOR-So") is a large-boned and muscular working dog with a noble, confident disposition and a lineage that goes back to ancient Rome.
 Cane corsos are powerful dogs that may seem intimidating to some.
 These fearless and vigilant dogs are not right for everyone.
-However, they are often misunderstood and can actually make excellent companions.
+However, these gentle giants are often misunderstood and can actually make excellent companions.
 For those who like the idea of a very large dog that is protective and athletic, the cane corso is one to consider.

-- Coat and Colors: Cane corsos have a short, coarse coat.
-Colors are black, gray, fawn, and red; brindle is possible in all colors; may have black or gray mask; may have small patches of white.
+- COAT COLOR: Black, gray, fawn, and red; brindle is possible in all colors, may have black or gray mask, and may have small patches of white

 Characteristics of the Cane Corso